remotesynth/ls-articles/AWS for Front-end Devs/Getting Started with AWS for Front-end Developers.md

 > There are 2 hard problems in computer science: cache invalidation, naming things, and off-by-1 errors.
 > - Leon Bambrick

 Our CloudFront distribution uses the default caching policy, which is 24 hours.
-So, if you were to upload a different version of `main.js`, for example, into the S3 bucket, you would not see this change on your web site...well, not until tomorrow.
+For example, if you were to upload a different version of `main.js` into the S3 bucket, you would not see this change on your web site...well, not until tomorrow.

 One, very simple way around this is to add version numbers that change for certain files.
 Another would be to add some kind of timestamp or version when I load `main.js` since the cache is based upon the whole path, including the query string.